40637323/DevOps_Gp5/CODE_OF_CONDUCT.md

 ==============Scope and applicability================

-This project is created by DevOps subject form Edinburgh Napier University with the module name of SET09623 2023-4 TR2 001.
-Group number is 5 and there has 6 members who has ability in each task.
+This is SET09623 2023-4 TR2 001 DevOps Project for students in Edinburgh Napier University.
+The following Gp5 students are assigned to do the relevant to assess designing and implementing a new system to allow easy access to this population information.
-There has 4 software students and 2 network students.
+There are total 6 members: 2 network specialized students, and 4 software specialized students.
-Each members have their own manners for this subject and assign to all their related tasks.
-The six members are.
+The six students are.

 	Pwint Phoo Wai